Painted swellshark

-The painted swellshark (Cephaloscyllium pictum) is a little-known species of catshark, belonging to the family Scyliorhinidae, found in eastern Indonesia.
+The painted swellshark (Cephaloscyllium pictum) is a little-known species of catshark, belonging to the family Scyliorhinidae, found in eastern Indonesia and Timor-Leste.
 This species reaches a maximum known length of 72 cm, and has a thick body with a short, broad and flattened head.
 It is dark gray with a variegated pattern of irregular darker and lighter blotches above, and lighter below with gray blotches and speckling on the snout.
 Like other swellsharks, it can inflate itself as a defensive measure.

 Taxonomy

 The painted swellshark was initially identified with the Australian Cephaloscyllium "sp.
 E", now known to consist of the flagtail swellshark (C. signourum) and the speckled swellshark (C. speccum), because of their similar variegated color patterns.
 Genetic data showed this shark to be distinct from the two Australian species, and it was described in a 2008 Commonwealth Scientific and Industrial Research Organisation (CSIRO) publication by Peter Last, Bernard Séret, and William White.
 Its specific epithet is derived from the Latin pictus, meaning "painted".
 The type specimen is a 65 cm long adult male obtained at Lombok, Indonesia.